RoboCop (character): Body structure

-Unlike in the original films, RoboCop's head is contained within a helmet, instead of his face being transplanted onto a metal skull.
+Unlike in the original films, RoboCop's head is contained within a helmet, instead of his face being transplanted onto a metal skull, although it is unclear how much of Murphy's original skeletal structure is still intact.
 One feature common in every design seen in the reboot film is that the visor, which was screwed onto RoboCop's head in the original films, can move up and down freely, commonly moving over his eyes when his emotions spike and his crimefighting programs activate.

 In RoboCop: Creating a Legend, a bonus feature on the RoboCop: 20th Anniversary DVD, it is stated that Murphy's face was removed from his corpse and implanted on the cyborg's head to give RoboCop a sense of identity.
 This psychological disruption RoboCop may have experienced is explained from the basis that a person whose memory has been erased would still possess the memory of being human and would suffer a psychotic breakdown if he saw the reflection of a robotic image instead of his original image of humanity.